alvinyap510/42-aws-cloud-practitioner-piscine/module02-compute-in-the-cloud/README.md

 - Decoupled Architecture
 - Works together with EC2 Auto-Scaling to manage instances
 - Also orchestra between frontend instances and backend intances

+### H. Messaging and Queuing

+Similar to an order board on a restaurant, where chasier receives orders, and the orders will be posted to the order board for kitchen to process it.

+- If cachier directly talks to the barista, then it is called a tightly coupled application
+- Alternatively, a loosely coupled architecture ensures that a single failure doesn't causes cascading collapse

+#### Message Queue

+When Application A tries to talk to Application B, a message queue acts as a buffer so that when Application B goes down, the requests are still queued with the buffer and eventually get processed when application B spin up again.

+- #### Amazon Simple Queue Service (Amazon SQS)

+  - Send, store and receive messages between software components at any volume
+  - Data contained in SQS is called a payload
+  - Messages are stored until they are processed

+- #### Amazon Simple Notification Service (Amazon SNS)

+  - Can also send out notifications to end user
+  - Public-Subsribe Model
+  - Subscribers can be: Mobile pushes, SMS, emails, endpoints, SQS queues, Lambda functions, Webhooks

+#### Components of an Applications

+- Databases
+- Servers
+- Interface
+- Business Logics

+Monolithic vs Microservices Architecture